 Don’t place ant baits directly on top of an ant hill.
 Instead, bait near the ant hill as this way it will be much more likely that the ants will find the bait.

 - Clean your home and property of all other possible food sources.
-The less other food alternatives there are around the more likely the ants will be to go to the ant baits.
+The fewer other food alternatives there are, the more likely the ants will be to go to the ant baits.